Bachelor’s degree in child development

 When selecting a child development program, it is necessary to choose a concentration.
 These concentrations narrow your coursework to pertain to your goals.
 For example, to pursue a career as a preschool teacher, your concentration would be early childhood education.
 This would incorporate additional classes that would focus on early year development to better prepare and educate you for a career in early childhood.

 Early childhood education (ECE or ECCE)

-According to the National Association for the Education of Young Learners, early childhood education is learning that takes place in children from birth until the age of 8.
+According to the National Association for the Education of Young Learners, learning that takes place between birth to age 8 is called early childhood education.
 You gain the knowledge of developmental changes during early childhood, and how to teach subjects like math, art, reading, science, and language arts to children in this age group

 Social and community